Time Blindness in ADHD: Simple Strategies to Implement Straight Away.

 Woman celebrating nature

-It might seem counterintuitive that going away from your work for a break can actually make you more effective.
+It might seem counterintuitive that going away from your work to take a break can actually make you more effective.
 In fact, an increase in productivity is just one of the benefits.

 As neurodivergent people in the workplace, who love to get involved and give a lot of ourselves, we invariably end up with our time fully committed and perhaps with more than one role to contend with (think diversity leader, or mental health designated person, mother, father, child, team member, leader, etc) each with their consequent agendas to attend to throughout the course of just one day.
 We often have difficulty saying no to requests, and our divergent perspective on time can lead us down the path of getting overloaded and towards burnout.